EmbarkStudios/kajiya/docs/gi-overview.md

 ## Micro-detail

 For the sake of performance, the ReSTIR implementation in `kajiya` is the biased flavor (see [the paper][ReSTIR paper]).
 Preserving micro-scale light bounce has proven to be difficult.
-Every spatial resampling pass erodes detail a bit; after the spatiotemporal permutation sampling and two spatial passes, the image is visibly affected.
+Unless a very aggressive normal cutoff is used, every spatial resampling pass erodes detail a bit; after the spatiotemporal permutation sampling and two spatial passes, the image is visibly affected.

 First the path-traced reference: